jnozzi/cocoadev.com/markdown/FindingAllSubclassesOfAClass.md

 In the code above, messages are sent to arbitrary objects (the subclasses), unless they are declared in the same file.

---General/AllanOdgaard
+--AllanOdgaard

 ----

 Then it's not legal (my bad...
 I actually kind of thought that it might not be...) but I am still interested in this category that is forming.
 To remedy the illegality of the above code, I am going to place the above in a +register method that gets called by the controlling class.
 I made a couple of corrections to my code above, and I think it's a lot better now.
 I would however, appreciate it if anyone could point out any further flaws in it.
-Thanks again --General/EliotSimcoe
+Thanks again --EliotSimcoe

 ----